dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide/ui-configurations.md

 - How to highlight the decoded barcodes
 - How to add clickable torchlight button

-## Preparations
+## Introduction

-UI configuring APIs are all included in DCECameraView class.
+UI configurations APIs are all included in the `CameraView` class.
 All the UI configurations are implemented via the DCECameraView instance.
 You can use the following steps to get prepared for UI configurations.
 These steps are also mentioned in the [Getting started](user-guide.md).

 <div class="sample-code-prefix"></div>
 >- Objective-C